 5. A letter from your sponsor

-Many people like to know that those higher up have recognised their efforts and appreciate them.
+Many people like to know that those higher up have recognized their efforts and appreciate them.
 I once got our CEO to write letters of thanks to a large team who were instrumental in getting one project to the next significant milestone.

 It meant a lot to people to know that he was aware of what the team had achieved.